Google BigQuery – Architecture Deep Dive and Key Features

 Scalability: BigQuery relies on massively parallel computing and a highly scalable and secure storage engine to offer users true scalability and consistent performance.
 A Complex software stack manages the entire infrastructure that runs into thousands of machines per region.

 Storage: BigQuery allows users to load data in a variety of data formats like AVRO, JSON, CSV, and more.
 A conversion mechanism converts data loaded into BigQuery into columnar storage based internal representation.
 There are many benefits of columnar storage, including optimal utilization of storage and the ability to scan data much faster than a traditional row-based storage format.
 Bigquery transparently optimizes the files loaded into the storage layer to ensure optimal query response times.
-From a user’s perspective, traditional backup, recovery, and cloning operations don’t find a place in BigQuery.
-The design of BigQuery, and more specifically, the separation of compute and storage, enables Google to offer the BigQuery service in exciting pricing models.
-When not in use, the on-demand BigQuery service only charges for storage used and no additional charge for compute until the time a query is issued.
-This capability is a significant departure from the traditional data models which charge customers for compute resources irrespective of whether they are in use or or idle.
+From a user’s perspective, traditional backup, recovery, and cloning operations don’t find a place in Google BigQuery.

 Pricing: BigQuery offers a flat-rate pricing as well as an on-demand pricing model.
 A decision on the pricing model can be taken based on the scale of operation.
 Because of the segregation between compute and storage, customers with infrequent query demands like a mid-sized company or a department can benefit significantly from the infrequent usage of compute resources.
 They only pay for the resources used for query processing.
 Larger customers can pay for dedicated resources.
 On-demand querying doesn’t offer the same predictability as a flat-rate model, but it still makes sense for many use cases.
 Click here for a more detailed article on the topic.

 Security: Google BigQuery supports a couple of different authentication models.
-OAuth based and Service Accounts based models allow granting of access to BigQuery resources.
-Users, groups, or service accounts can be granted access to BigQuery resources at various levels.
+OAuth based and Service Accounts based models allow granting of access to Google BigQuery resources.
+Users, groups, or service accounts can be granted access to Google BigQuery resources at various levels.
 The granularity of access control is limited to the data set level, and any tables or views under the dataset automatically inherit the permissions from the dataset.
-Read more about BigQuery’s IAM policy here.
-At this time, there is no easy option to mask data in BigQuery or provide finer-grained access controls to the underlying tables.
+Read more about Google BigQuery’s IAM policy here.
+New Data Loss prevention capabilities extend security features of BigQuery by offering data redaction, making, sensitive data discovery to Google BigQuery users.

 Google Cloud offers a $300 free trial for you to kick the tires on their services.
 We encourage that you sign up for the free trial using this link to get an additional $50 in free credits to try out BigQuery.